gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 In every quiz, each numerically identified query has a base subtype based on a sequential flow through all base subtypes in order, then randomized.
 For example, in a 3-team quiz with 12 numerical identified queries, the pre-randomized base subtype set is: PCQFPCQFPCQF.

-Each numerically identified query has a translation based on the randomized set of translations from a quiz’s material, then sequentially repeated.
+Each numerically identified query has a translation based on the randomized set of primary translations from a quiz’s material, then sequentially repeated.
 For example, if a quiz’s material contains translations “A”, “B”, and “C” in randomized order “CAB”, then in a 2-team quiz, the set of numerical identified queries have the translation sequence: CABCABCA.

 The meet director or QM publishes query base subtypes and translation distribution for a quiz prior to the quiz.

 ### 2.5.
 Rulings

+To be correct, a quizzer’s response must include:

+- All content from the reply required by the full query type
+- Any non-reference material content from the prompt required by the full query type not at least partially uttered by the QM
+- Any additional information required by the full query type

 Once a quizzer is correct, nothing they say can cause the QM to judge them incorrect.
 Quizzers are not incorrect until their time expires, the QM finds them out of context should context be applicable based on the base subtype, or they provide an incorrect reference in the case of a “with reference” quizzer-selected subtype query.
 If a quizzer selects the “with reference” quizzer-selected subtype and provides an incorrect reference, the QM counts them incorrect.

-The QM renders a ruling of a quizzer’s response according to the translation on the quizzer’s registration, not necessarily the source translation of the query.

 Mispronounced words the QM unambiguously understands to be correct the QM will judge correct so long as the mispronunciation is not another word.

+The QM renders a ruling of a quizzer’s response according to the translation on the quizzer’s registration, not the source translation of the query.
+Should word order differ between the source translation of the query and the translation on the quizzer’s registration, the QM will determine the position in the material content of the translation on the quizzer’s registration that corresponds to the position following the last word the QM at least partially uttered in the source translation.
+The QM will rule on a quizzer’s response as if the QM had read from the translation on the quizzer’s registration and stopped at this position.

 #### 2.5.1.
 Context

-On all queries with base subtypes chapter reference, quote, and finish, the QM must count a quizzer immediately incorrect if they should fall out of context when responding.
+On all queries with base subtypes quote, finish, and chapter reference, the QM must count a quizzer immediately incorrect if they should fall out of context when responding.
 A quizzer is out of context when the quizzer says any **2-word or longer** globally unique phrase from the material where **at least 1 word** of the phrase is outside the context of the query.

-Context for a chapter reference query is the chapter from which the query originates.
-Context for a quote and a finish query is the verse from which the query originates.
+- Context for a quote and a finish query is the verse from which the query originates.
+- Context for a chapter reference query is the verse from which the query originates plus up to 5 verses prior and following in chapter.

-If a quizzer selects the add a verse subtype, context will increase to include that verse in the case of a quote or finish base subtype query or the whole of the next chapter if the added verse is in the next chapter.
+If a quizzer selects the add a verse subtype, context will increase:

+- In the case of a quote or finish query, to include that verse
+- In the case of a chapter reference query, to include that verse and the following 5 verses in the same chapter as that verse

 #### 2.5.2.
 Appeals